ciscoheat/superforms-web/src/routes/migration/+page.md

 const tagName = formFieldProxy(formData, 'tags[0].name');
 ```

+> The `FormPathLeaves` type is there to prevent using a schema field that isn't at the end of the schema (the "leaves" of the schema tree)

 This only applies to `formFieldProxy`, since it maps to errors and constraints as well as the form.
-If you want to proxy a form value only, the `fieldProxy` will work with any of the above.
+If you want to proxy just a form value, the `fieldProxy` will work with any part of the schema.

 ```ts
 import { fieldProxy } from 'sveltekit-superforms/client';